Fahv/docs/contribute/documentation.rst

 Contributions
 -------------

 Contributions to the documentation should be done the same way as for code.
 Clone the `repository <https://github.com/helix-toolkit/docs.git>`_, create a branch and submit a pull request when the changes are ready.
+A tutorial on how to build and change the documentation is located :doc:`here <documentation-tutorial>`.